vmatev/electricitymaps-contrib/CAPACITY_UPDATE.md

 > **Note**: For the Canary Islands and the Baleares Islands, only total installed capacity is available.
 > &nbsp;</details> > &nbsp;<details><summary>ONS</summary>

+- BR-CS
+- BR-N
+- BR-NE
+- BR-S
 > **Note**: The capacity parser for Brasil only get connected solar capacity.
 Distributed solar capacity needs to be added manually and can be found here ([ONS - Installed Capacity Dashboard](https://www.ons.org.br/Paginas/resultados-da-operacao/historico-da-operacao/capacidade_instalada.aspx)).
 See below for more instructions.

-- BR-CS
-- BR-N
-- BR-NE
-- BR-S&nbsp;</details>
+Distributed solar generation is found on the [ONS - Installed Capacity Dashboard](https://www.ons.org.br/Paginas/resultados-da-operacao/historico-da-operacao/capacidade_instalada.aspx).

+- In the tab **Comparativo**, update the start and end dates.
+- Select **Geracao Distribuida** in the dropdown **Tipo de Usina** and collect the latest data point for each zone.
+- Add these values to solar capacity in the zone configuration.
+&nbsp;</details>

 The following other zones can also be updated automatically: